Alex Reid (fighter): Acting

 Reid played Jason Cunliffe in the Channel 4 soap-opera Hollyoaks in 2001.
 He appeared in the comedy series My Hero in 2002.
-He also appeared in the TV Series Drifters (2016), as himself.
+In August 2009, Reid courted controversy in the British press over an explicit rape scene he filmed for an upcoming gangster film, Killer Bitch By November, it was announced that Reid had walked away from the film, leaving many of his scenes unfilmed.
+The film struggled with the British Board of Film Classification over rating and content, but was eventually released with Reid's scene intact, although Reid himself didn't support the film and didn't attend the official premiere.

+After appearing in the TV Series Drifters (2016), as himself, Reid appeared in Dangerous Game and Retribution, both with Calum Best He last appeared as Ernesto in Sensation, which was released in US cinemas in December 2021.

 Mixed martial arts

 Reid first got into martial arts at 14 and subsequently turned to mixed martial arts: "It was just a natural progression.
 I started off doing Kung Fu, Karate-style tournaments before moving on to Boxing, Kickboxing, a little bit of Judo, Jiu-Jitsu.
 MMA was a natural progression for a young lad wanting to find the latest and best style.
 It's just the most efficient and effective blend of martial arts really."
 He participated in mixed martial arts promotions Cage Rage, BAMMA and UCMMA and made his professional mixed martial arts debut in 2000.

 Between 2004 and 2007, Reid appeared in the Cage Rage Championships.
 During this period, he achieved a record of 8 wins and 2 losses.
-On 22 September 2007, Reid faced Matt Ewin for the Cage Rage British Middleweight Championship at Cage Rage 23: Unbelievable, where he completed to fight until full time in which lost by a few points.
+On 22 September 2007, Reid faced Matt Ewin for the Cage Rage British Middleweight Championship at Cage Rage 23: Unbelievable, where he lost by decision.